rajbos/rajbos.github.io/_posts/2019-01-21-Setting-up-Azure-Monitor-to-trigger-your-Azure-Function.md

 date: 2019-01-21
 ---

 I wanted to trigger an Azure Function based on changes in the Azure Subscription(s) we where monitoring.
 The incoming data can than be used to do interesting things with: keeping track of who does what, see new resources being deployed or old ones being deleted, etc. Back when I started working on this, there was no [Event Grid](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-event-grid) option to use in Azure Functions, so I started with linking it to [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/overview).
 I haven't checked the current options yet, so I cannot compare them yet.

 In this blog I wanted to show how you can do this, both by using the Azure Portal and the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest).

 ## Architecture
-To get [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/overview) to send in the changes it has been configured for I use this architecture:
+To get [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/overview) to send in the changes that we need to see, I use this architecture:
 ![](/images/2019_01_21_Azure_Monitor_Architecture.png)

 ## Steps